hyphacoop/one.compost.digital/content/pieces/back/index.md

 https://getdweb.net/

-SHOUT OUTS
+✼ SHOUT OUTS ✼

-Jennifer Seaman Cook
+thank you Jennifer Seaman Cook for your
 Dawn Walker
 Maggie Oates for helping make our website more accessible.

+if u like compost maybe u wanna check these out

 https://disco.coop/
 https://logicmag.io/

-Thank you yo our supporters and partners!
+thank you yo our supporters and partners!
 {{< rawhtml >}}

 <a href="https://distributed.press" target="_blank"><img src="logo-distributedpress.png" alt="Distributed Press" /></a>